Anku5hk/Programmers_guide_to_Python/book.md

 # but for readability they are imported at the beginning
 # math is built-in module, now the name 'math' refers to module math
 import math
-# any functions/classes/varibles of math module can be accessed using '.' operator
+# any functions/classes/variables of math module can be accessed using '.' operator
-# acessing function from math
+# accessing function from math
 my_var = math.sqrt(8)

-# import specific functions/classes/varibles from the module using 'from' keyword
+# import specific functions/classes/variables from the module using 'from' keyword
 from math import sqrt
 my_var = sqrt(16)